Need our care?

 A donation will help us to ensure families like Nathan’s have the chance to create those happy memories of their time together even if that time is short.

-It costs over £5 million a year to run both hospices, and 85% of this comes from people like you.
+It costs £3 million a year to run both hospices, and 85% of this comes from people like you.
 As a charity, we rely on your support to keep our doors open.
-Every donation makes a big difference to the families of the children and young people we care for.
+Every donation makes a big difference to the families of the babies and children we care for.

 For 6-year-old Nathan and his family, coming to Helen & Douglas House means they are able to spend time together without having to worry about the care and support he needs, every day.